rippedpiracy/docs/Utilities/misc.md

 [**Unsee**](https://unsee.cc/) - Privately / Temporarily host your secret Images for reasons.

-[**Link Lock**](https://jstrieb.github.io/link-lock) - Password-protect URLs using AES in the browser and the ability to create hidden bookmarks without a browser extension
+[**Link Lock**](https://jstrieb.github.io/link-lock) - Password-protect URLs using AES in the Browser and the ability to create hidden bookmarks without a Browser extension

 [**YtmDL Web**](https://ytmdl.deepjyoti30.dev/) - Best looking and performing Online YouTube Music Downloader, no intrusive Ads.